 Do I Need a Vaccine Detox?

 All of the available research suggests that the answer is no; a vaccine detox is not necessary nor likely to provide any health benefits.

 We are exposed to contaminants of all forms in modern society, but the dose makes the poison.
 It’s true that you may be exposed to a very small amount of toxins in a vaccine (unrelated to the active compounds of the vaccine), but they do not require a detox.

-You wouldn’t get a detox after having a bowl of rice, even though rice contains trace amounts of arsenic.
-Your body is more than able to cope with these minor toxic loads.
+People don't consider a detox after eating a bowl of rice, even though rice contains trace amounts of arsenic.
+The human body is able to naturally detoxify these low-dose toxins.

 Companies Promoting Vaccine Detox Products